Home

 Within an hour after arriving home, "supper had just been finished and the veteran had pushed back his chair and was relating events of the grand encampment when he suddenly collapsed and within a few minutes was dead from apoplexy."

 The field of public education remained important for many generations of this family.
-Son Ed was a teacher and a principal of the Connellsville area elementary schools for 43 years.
+Son Edward was a teacher and a principal of the Connellsville area elementary schools for 43 years.
 Daughters Agnes Miller and Nettie Brooks both taught school in the area, Agnes for 28 years and Nettie for 45 years.
 A large number of grandchildren and great-grandchildren also have worked in this field.

 Son John was an entrepreneur who ran his own general store for many years in Normalville.
 He was active in the region's politics and economic development, and once served as Clerk of Springfield township.

-Copyright © 2000-2006 Mark A. Miner
+Copyright © 2000-2006, 2011, 2014, 2017, 2019 Mark A. Miner